talkbear/free-entry/README.md

 **About Project**

-This project aims to build a cross-platform desktop/mobile application to speed up your video/music/surfing experience in overseas with shared free open vpn servers.
+A open source cross-platform flutter project aims to provide tool to mutual-aid.

 ### Development